veneno82/Geometry-dash-MSPM0-clone/README.md

 - **Background Music (BGM):** 11kHz 12-bit raw audio streamed from the SD card using the FatFs file system.
 - **Sound Effects (SFX):** Short waveforms stored in Flash for low-latency playback (Jump, Death, Menu Beeps).

-### 4. Level Generation
+### 4. Level Design
-Levels are not hard-coded.
-Instead, they are generated using a custom **Python script (`gen_levels.py`)**.
-The script uses BPM data and mathematical formulas to place obstacles precisely at the correct timestamps, which are then compiled into the `BeatLevels.h` header file.
+Levels are **hand-crafted** to ensure perfect rhythm and timing.
+The level data is stored in `BeatLevels.h` using a custom event system that maps game ticks to obstacle spawns.
+This allows for precise sync between the obstacles and the 11kHz background music.

 ## 🎮 Controls